WordPress Critical Error: How to Fix “There Has Been a Critical Error on This Website”

 • Avoid downloading from third-party or nulled sources, which may contain malware.

-Before applying any updates or code edits to your live site, test them in a staging environment.
+Before applying any updates or code edits to your live site, test the changes.
+You can do so in a staging environment as mentioned earlier.

 This allows you to identify issues without affecting your entire website.
 Most hosting providers offer one-click staging or cloning tools.